Code-Institute-Submissions/project2-memory-game/README.md

 * Fully JavaScript powered
 * Two game modes
 * Four game difficulty levels
-* Each game randomly generated from the library of 1588 Font Awesome free icons
+* Each game randomly generated from the library of 1,588 Font Awesome free icons
 * Game Over statistics
+* Time functions (game stopwatch and timer)
+* JavaScript code tested by Jasmine and Jasmine jQuery automated tests

 ## Testing

 ### Code validity
 * HTML was tested via W3C Markup Validation Service
 * CSS was tested via W3C CSS Validation Service
-* JavaScript development is documented and tested using Jasmine and Jasmine jQuery testing frameworks [Jasmine Test Log](https://milan-stefanik.github.io/project2-memory-game/SpecRunner.html)
+* JavaScript development is documented and automatically tested using Jasmine and Jasmine jQuery testing frameworks [Jasmine Test Log](https://milan-stefanik.github.io/project2-memory-game/SpecRunner.html)

 ### User story
 * User story and all the game features were tested manually.
-* User story was tested by Jasmine and Jasmine jQuery testing frameworks [Jasmine Test Log](https://milan-stefanik.github.io/project2-memory-game/SpecRunner.html)
+* User story was automatically tested by Jasmine and Jasmine jQuery testing frameworks [Jasmine Test Log](https://milan-stefanik.github.io/project2-memory-game/SpecRunner.html)

 ### Browsers and devices
 * Responsiveness  has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.